Before the Bell: Five things every investor needs to know

 More reading: Wednesday's small-cap stocks to watch

-More reading: Wednesday's analyst upgrades and downgrades
+More reading: Tuesday's analyst upgrades and downgrades

 Economic News